Gogyohka Poem Type

 Updated on

-Here’s what the gogyohka poem type is:
+Here’s what the Gogyohka poetry form is:

 While you might hear that the gogyohka is a short Japanese poem form and mistakenly conflate it with the extremely popular haiku, the two are not related.